zaXai558/zaXai558/README.md

 - Skilled in extracting actionable insights and crafting compelling data-driven narratives

 ### Certifications
-I've completed certifications in design thinking, effective leadership, and leading yourself, underscoring my commitment to continuous learning and professional development.
+I've completed certifications in Google Data Analytics and Statistics Foundations, underscoring my commitment to continuous learning and professional development.

 ## Seeking Opportunities
 I'm eager to contribute my expertise in data processing and analysis to a dynamic team in a Data Analyst role.
 Open to networking, discussing potential collaborations, and exploring new opportunities within the field of data analysis.